On-Jin/altered-deckfmt/FORMAT_SPEC.md

 The binary string will typically be encoded using Base64 encoding to be shared in a URL-safe format.

+This format allows for encoding cards IDs that do not actually exist in the game.
+For example `ALT_ALIZE_B_LY_07_C` does not exist since the `LY_07` family (_Hathor_) is not reprinted in _Trial by Frost_, but it can still be encoded by this format.
+Encoders and decoders do not need to check for this, it is expected that those edge cases will be handled by the applications using the format.

 ## Sub-elements

 Unless otherwise noted, all `int` fields represent **unsigned** integer values, i.e. a 3-bit field contains values from 0-7 inclusive, with `(bin)000 = (dec)0` and `(bin)111 = (dec)7`